thu9999/facilities/README.md

 - Run server by script: npm start
 - Server was written in nodejs

-- Run client by script: npm start
+- Build client by script: npm build
 - API config at config.ts
 - Interface includes two page: facility and schedule